All Episodes

 I just don't believe it would happen.

-So even though it may look like that, I don't think that when this is all over, that is going to be the uh perception of it.
+So even though it may look like that, I don't think that when this is all over, that is going to be the perception of it.

-Now back to the phones and go, where are we headed?
+We go, where are we headed?

 All right, let's go back.

-What was he gonna talk about?
+What was he going to talk about?

-Although, although when it comes time for somebody to pay the price, when it comes time for the NFL to hand out suspensions or punishment, who better than some referee nobody's ever heard of?
+Although, although, when it comes time for somebody to pay the price, when it comes time for the NFL to hand out suspensions or punishment, who better than some referee nobody's ever heard of?

 I doubt that.